 The NNTC recognises that existing Indigenous cultural heritage laws, both federally and across the states and territories, are inadequate to protect cultural heritage.
 In many respects, they preference the interests of industry, disempower Traditional Owners, and entrench the enormous power imbalances between Traditional Owners and mining companies.
-The recent destruction of the 46,000-year-old caves at Juukan Gorge in the Pilbara, Western Australia against the wishes of Traditional Owners have put on spotlight on the urgent need for legislative reform, particularly at the Commonwealth level.
+The recent destruction of the 46,000-year-old caves at Juukan Gorge in the Pilbara, Western Australia against the wishes of Traditional Owners, the PKKP, has put on spotlight on the urgent need for legislative reform, particularly at the Commonwealth level.

-We are also calling for the states and territories to undergo review of existing cultural heritage legislation to ensure Traditional Owners are given fairer decision-making power to protect and manage their sacred sites.
+We are also calling for the states and territories to undergo review of existing cultural heritage legislation to ensure Traditional Owners are given fairer decision-making power to protect and manage their cultural heritage.

 Additionally, the NNTC is urging the mining industry to become best practice leaders in agreement-making with Traditional Owners.